 Nortons Inc. recently acted for Absa’s subsidiary AllPay Consolidated Investment Holdings (Proprietary) Limited (“AllPay”) in proceedings, brought before the North Gauteng High Court, to review and set aside a ZAR10 billion Government tender to distribute social grants nationally.
 The tender was awarded to Net1 UEPS Technologies’ subsidiary Cash Paymaster Services (“CPS”) by the South African Social Security Agency (“SASSA”).
 Under the previous contract, AllPay was the incumbent service provider in five provinces.
 AllPay launched an application for the tender to be reviewed and set aside, and asked the court to order SASSA to issue a fresh tender after it came to light that the tender was marred by procedural unfairness.
 The tender is the largest since the much-publicised “arms deal” transaction and has a direct effect on about 15 million of the poorest and most vulnerable South Africans who rely on social grants.
 The High Court found that the tender was illegally awarded.

-Nortons Inc. acted for both parties in Aspen Pharmacare Holdings Limited’s acquisition of 70% of the issued share capital of African Health Network (Proprietary) Limited.
-This merger involved the pharmaceuticals sector in South Africa and Namibia.
+Nortons Inc. acted for both parties in Ferro Industrial Products (Proprietary) Limited’s acquisition of the entire issued share capital of NCS Resins (Proprietary) Limited.
+This merger involves the resins-manufacturing sector.